dylanagreen/moviecat/README.md

 Moviecat should compile just fine without any dependencies, although if you want to actually run it you'll need sqlite.

-Moviecat also requires you download the imdb datasets from https://datasets.imdbws.com.
+Upon first startup moviecat will download imdb datasets from https://datasets.imdbws.com.
-You will need `title.basics.tsv`, `title.crew.tsv` and `name.basics.tsv` in the same directory that the moviecat binary is in.
+It will download `title.basics.tsv.gz`, `title.crew.tsv.gz` and `name.basics.tsv.gz`
-These are only needed for initial startup as the information is ported to an internal sqlite database.
+When self-updating, moviecat will redownload the datasets to update its internal database.
+By default this happens if the last update happened more than 4 weeks ago.

 ## Compiling moviecat